 Stephen Shapiro is a senior advisor at the Atlantic Council’s Scowcroft Center for Strategy and Security and a New York-area private investor.
 He devotes much of his time to national and international security through the Atlantic Council and Business Executives for National Security (BENS), amongst other organizations, where he served both organizations as a Board Director.

 At the Atlantic Council he has worked on specialized panels such as the Combatant Command Task Force under General James L. Jones, and he has served on delegations to NATO member states’ ministries of defense and foreign affairs.
-At the Scowcroft Center he is engaged with its Transatlantic Security Initiative and pursues reinventing means of reasserting US power and influence abroad through its New American Engagement Initiative.
+At the Scowcroft Center he is engaged with its Transatlantic Security Initiative.

 While at BENS, where Shapiro has been a member for more than thirty-five years, he traveled through delicate areas of the world in support of four Supreme Allied Commanders for Europe.
 As chair of the Task Force on Domestic Intelligence Reform at BENS, he was principal author of its seminal 2015 study Domestic Security: Confronting a Changing Threat to Ensure Public Safety and Civil Liberties, which had impact at the Federal Bureau of Investigation, Department of Homeland Security, and the Office of the Director of National Intelligence.